Evidence-based vs evidence-informed

 It is when we start to see care being informed by evidence rather than based on it, and the patient is the centre of care is where we will have success.
 (1)

-So, we should be using evidence to inform or influence our practice.
+So, we should be using evidence to inform, influence, or to build our practice.
 However, we still need to use our experience, patient values, preferences, and other contextual factors to affect outcomes positively.
 We can’t rely on narratives rooted in opinion or superstition and altogether avoid new research in favour of our own experience.
 BUT, our experience still plays a role as we progress to hopefully becoming a more evidence-informed profession.
 So, as it has been done so many times before, I stand proven wrong on my assumptions and will now start to promote evidence-informed over evidence-based (although I’m sure I’ll screw that up somewhere along the way…old habits die hard).
+In all honesty, I don’t care what we call it, (perhaps EBIP would be better as it would have based and informed in the title) as long as we’re using evidence as a significant part of our practice.
 A big thanks to Matt Phillips for his gentle nudge in this direction.
 You’ve got to love colleagues that help you change.
 And let’s make sure there’s ALWAYS a human element to our treatments and interactions.

 - Miles A, Loughlin M. Models in the balance: Evidence‐based medicine versus evidence‐informed individualized care.